 Amazon charges two types of fees to utilize their marketplace, which are:

-Therefore, don’t be in a hurry to create the account when you haven’t understood everything about it.
+Therefore, don’t be in a hurry to create an account when you haven’t understood everything about it.
 It is important to first prepare the necessary document details and plan for your everyday operations for the business.

-To pass through the Amazon’s registration process and successfully become its seller, you will need the following information handy:
+To pass through Amazon’s registration process and successfully become its seller, you will need the following information handy:

 There are multiple categories that the Australian Amazon Marketplace offers.
 So, it all comes down to two important factors: